MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 Start with a basic desktop project that contains a single main window.

 > [!IMPORTANT]
-> To better focus the walkthrough, use modified sample code from [Walkthrough: Create a traditional Windows Desktop application (C++)][CppWindowsWalkthroughCreatingDesktopApplication] for your sample app.
-To download the modified sample and get started, navigate to [WebView2 Samples][GithubMicrosoftedgeWebview2samplesGettingStartedGuide].
+> To better focus the walkthrough, use modified sample code from [Walkthrough: Create a traditional Windows Desktop application (C++)](/cpp/windows/walkthrough-creating-windows-desktop-applications-cpp?view=vs-2019&preserve-view=true) for your sample app.
+To download the modified sample and get started, navigate to [WebView2 Samples](https://github.com/MicrosoftEdge/WebView2Samples#1-getting-started-guide).

 1. In Visual Studio, open `WebView2GettingStarted.sln`.
     If you use an older version of Visual Studio, hover on the **WebView2GettingStarted** project, open the contextual menu (right-click), and choose **Properties**.
 Under **Configuration Properties** > **General**, modify **Windows SDK Version** and **Platform Toolset** to use the Win10 SDK and Visual Studio toolset available to you.